Chinese censorship abroad: Technology companies

-On 4 June 2021, the 32nd anniversary of the 1989 Tiananmen Square protests and massacre, searches for the Tank Man image and videos were censored by Microsoft’s Bing search engine worldwide.
+On 4 June 2021, the 32nd anniversary of the 1989 Tiananmen Square protests and massacre, searches for the Tank Man image and videos were censored by Microsoft's Bing search engine worldwide.
 Hours after Microsoft acknowledged the issue, the search returned only pictures of tanks elsewhere in the world.
 Search engines that license results from Microsoft such as DuckDuckGo and Yahoo faced similar issues.
-Microsoft said the issue was "due to an accidental human error."
+Microsoft said the issue was "due to an accidental human error".
 The director of Human Rights Watch, Kenneth Roth, said he found the idea it was an inadvertent error "hard to believe".
-David Greene, Civil Liberties Director at Electronic Frontier Foundation, said that content moderation was impossible to do perfectly and "egregious mistakes are made all the time", but he further elaborated that "At worst, this was purposeful suppression at the request of a powerful state."
+David Greene, Civil Liberties Director at the Electronic Frontier Foundation, said that content moderation was impossible to do perfectly and "egregious mistakes are made all the time", but he further elaborated that "At worst, this was purposeful suppression at the request of a powerful state."

 Apple has allowed political censorship for the Chinese market to spill into other markets.

+A 2023 study of TikTok by Rutgers University researchers found a "strong possibility that content on TikTok is either amplified or suppressed based on its alignment with the interests of the Chinese government."
+Commenting on the study, The New York Times stated, "[a]lready, there is evidence that China uses TikTok as a propaganda tool.
+Posts related to subjects that the Chinese government wants to suppress — like Hong Kong protests and Tibet — are strangely missing from the platform."

+In August 2024, Rutgers University researchers released a new report based on user journey data.
+By searching for four keywords — Uyghur, Xinjiang, Tibet, and Tiananmen — on TikTok, YouTube, and Instagram, the researchers found that TikTok's algorithm displayed a higher percentage of positive, neutral, or irrelevant content related to China's human rights abuses compared to the other two apps.
+The researchers also found that users spending three hours or more daily on TikTok were significantly more positive about China's human rights records than non-users.
+TikTok dismissed NCRI's study.